ericpzh/ORsolver/README.md

 2) Download the libaraies in each file that you need (numpy etc.)

+3) Make sure the file structure is correct

-3) Change the numbers in the input matrices and hit run!
+4) Change the numbers in the input matrices (within the code) and hit run!

-4) Read the comments and find out what each function offers
+5) Read the comments and find out what each function offers

-5) Check back repo for latest update
+6) Check back repo for latest update